slepc/slepc/doc/source/documentation/manual/intro.md

 MatSetFromOptions(Mat A);
 ```

 where the matrix format can be specified at runtime.
-The example creates a matrix, sets the nonzero values with `MatSetValues` and then assembles it.
+The example creates a matrix, sets the nonzero values with {external:doc}`MatSetValues` and then assembles it.

 #### Eigensolvers.